Allenstech-Homelab/allenstechio.github.io/_posts/2024-11-06-tf-cloud-proxmox.markdown

 ## Overview

-Roughly a year ago, I decided to explore using Terraform to streamline my personal Proxmox environment.
+I decided to explore using Terraform to streamline my personal Proxmox environment.
 My goal was to set up CI/CD pipelines to fully automate the provisioning of VMs and LXCs.
 While I was already familiar with using Terraform via the CLI, I wanted to take it a step further by incorporating elements of the SDLC, aiming for a truly seamless, automated process.

 Follow along below for an overview of how I set up Terraform Cloud with pipelines to bring this vision to life.
 I’ll walk through my configuration, the integrations I used, and some tips I picked up along the way for optimizing the automation process.